repelliuss/WSL-Context-Menu-Manager/README.md

 1. Run `delete_from_context_menu.bat`.
 2. It will ask for admin privileges to manage registries in the system from Command Prompt.
 3. Answer the questions appropriately.

+Answer to the first question `What is the app name you want to delete?:` should be identical to the first word of launch command you wrote while adding to context menu.

 <p align="center"><img src="https://b.allthepics.net/Possible-Deleting-Questionsxx.png">
 <p align="center"> <i>Possible Deleting Scenario</i> </p>